jcarklin/popular-movies/README.md

 or C:\Users\\[Username]\\.gradle in Windows (for example) where _"1234567890"_ is replaced with your actual API Key

-You will not be able to build the app until this is done.
+You will not be able to build or use the app until this is done.

 ### Acknowledgments